RussellAbraham/lotide/README.md

   - `array` (Array): The array to query.
 - Returns: The first element of the array, or `undefined` if the array is empty.

-### `tail(array)`

-- Description: Returns a new array with all elements except the first.
-- Parameters:
-  - `array` (Array): The array to query.
-- Returns: A new array containing all elements except the first, or an empty array if the input array has one or fewer elements.

 ### `middle(array)`

 - Description: Returns the middle element(s) of an array.